 The range of application scenarios covered is very broad.
 For example, topics related to data-based spatial and mobility planning or the recording and maintenance of city and building inventories are addressed, as are issues related to construction testing and industrial product design.
 Other work focuses on people who actively use the developed technologies, benefit from them or experience their effects.
 Here, for example, issues of human-machine interaction for the use of virtual or augmented realities and their connection with sensors are investigated, as are issues of computer-aided teaching, learning and testing.

 Many of the technologies, processes and methods explored and developed are based on the processing or utilisation of data.
 Accordingly, the research thrust covers the entire data processing chain from data acquisition to analysis, modelling and use.

 The solution approaches are based on the expertise of the researchers in five competence centres.
 This knowledge is then utilised at the interface to other specialist areas in order to develop and test problem-adapted technologies.
 Accordingly, research activities are often interdisciplinary.
 Research collaborations take place at a national and international level.

-The speaker of the entire research focus is Prof. Dr. Volker Coors.
-Dr. Janto Skowronek is the managing director.
+The speaker of the research thrust is Prof. Dr. Dieter Uckelmann.
+Dr. Sarah Larsen-Vefring is the managing director.